 own right.
 In recent years these have included Neil Bowman, Simos Yannas, David Grierson (Strathclyde University), the current examiner is now Professor Bill Gething, (UWE).

-Please click through to the UCL graduate prospectus page for this course, from where you can find information on application fees, eligibility, tuition fees, scholarships, and then complete the online application process.
+Please read the prospectus page for this course, where you can find information on application fees, eligibility, tuition fees, scholarships, and then complete the online application process.

 A strong alumni network meets seven or eight times annually with seminars on topics of interest by graduates in industry or UCL researchers.
 This is a key link for current students to gain access to buildings for their dissertations, as well as explore opportunities for internships and jobs.

 Top graduates from the course are generally offered positions before the course is completed and the majority of graduates have been employed within a few months of graduating.

 graduates have joined architects, engineering firms and environmental